marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/certain-changes-we-dont-want-to-make.rst

 * Making side effects happen in the same order as in some other compiler.

-  .. index:: side effects, order of evaluation

-  .. index:: order of evaluation, side effects
+  .. index:: side effects, order of evaluation, order of evaluation, side effects

   It is never safe to depend on the order of evaluation of side effects.
   For example, a function call like this may very well behave differently